Take Back Control of Vertigo: BPPV Assessment & Treatment

 To perform this exercise in the clinic, hold and guide the patient’s head to hang over the edge of the treatment table.

 The presence of up- and torsional-beating nystagmus toward the affected ear is indicative of posterior canal BPPV.
 For example, right posterior canal BPPV will display up beating with a right torsional eye movement.
 It is possible that only up-beating nystagmus is present.
-The side that elicits the strongest vertigo or nystagmus should be treated.
+During a thorough BPPV assessment, focus on identifying the side that elicits the strongest vertigo or nystagmus, as this side should be treated.

 The presence of down-beating nystagmus indicates anterior canal BPPV, which can be with and without a torsional component.
 For example, left anterior canal BPPV can be present with only down beating or down beating with left torsional nystagmus.
+A proper BPPV assessment helps confirm the affected side.
 When you only see down beating with no torsional component, treat the ear that elicits the strongest vertigo response from the patient.

-Assess for horizontal canal BPPV.
+Assess for horizontal canal BPPV as part of a comprehensive BPPV assessment.
 To perform this test, the patient should be in a supine position with head resting on a pillow.
 Turn the patient’s head 90 degrees to the left and then right while observing the patient’s eyes.

 The presence of horizontal, left to right, nystagmus is consistent with horizontal canal BPPV.